AtlasXRInc/RealitySDK-Documentation/Documentation/Source/Documentation/TestingYourMod.md

     - Place the mod files there for others to access.

 2. They can **send you their mod files directly**, and you place them into your project.

+!!! warning
+    If you delete the manifest file in **Reality > Mods > YourMod** you will not be able to update your mod again.